seaweediman/tp/docs/UserGuide.md

 The data you have provided will also be stored safely and securely for subsequent uses, transferable to other devices too!

+### Purpose
+The purpose of this user guide is to give a complete documentation of HR Manger and allow you to easily get started on HR Manager.
+The user guide is also the easiest way for you to troubleshoot any issues and clarify any questions you have with HR Manager.<br>
+Lets simply your HR processes!

 ### How to use this user guide?
-This user guide is a complete guide for all commands and features for HR Manager.<br>
+This user guide is a complete guide for all commands and features for HR Manager.
 You can read the whole guide for a comprehensive understanding of the application.
 <br><br>
 Alternatively, you can quickly get started using the [Quick Start](#Quick start) and [Command Summary](#Command summary).<br>
 If you face any issues, you can check the details for each command under the [Features](#features) section.
 Each section has its own input table that details the requirements and restrictions of each input of that section.

+### Complete Product Information
+HR Manger is a simple to use and easy to learn local desktop application that allows you to easily manage your candidates, positions and interviews.
+HR Manager is built on Java and can be run on all major desktop operating systems.
+HR Manager has a graphic user interface to display information and uses text-based commands to interact with the application.

 --------------------------------------------------------------------------------------------------------------------